okfde/okfn.de/content/projekte/codeforde.en.md

 more_text: |-
     Further information can be found on the Code for Germany <a href="https://codefor.de/">website</a>.
 ---
-Code For Germany is a network of groups of volunteer volunteers (Labs) who use their skills to positively shape their cities and social life.
+Code For Germany is a network of groups of volunteers (labs) who use their skills to shape their cities and social life.
 They advocate more transparency, open data and participation in their cities.
-In particular, they mediate between civil society, administration and politics and use their skills to improve communication between them and to provide the necessary impetus so that as many people as possible can benefit from the possibilities of open and free digitisation.
+In particular, they mediate between civil society, administration and politics, and use their skills to improve communication between them.
+This provides the necessary impetus so that as many people as possible can benefit from open and free digitisation.

 <div class="two-img">
   <figure class="license">